“Believe in the Lord Jesus, and you will be saved” (Acts 16:31).

 1 Timothy 3:16, King James Version And without controversy great is the mystery of godliness: God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory.”

-“GOD was manifest in the flesh,” clearly in context referring to Jesus.
+“GOD was manifest in the flesh,” clearly in context declaring that Jesus is God in the flesh.

 Genesis 1:1 In the beginning God created the heavens and the earth.